Shapur1234/DFU-Bestiary/README.md

 2.1
 All credit goes to Jagget
 Added ability for mods to modify existing pages, and to register extra pages

+2.2
+All credit goes to Jagget
+Performance improvements, better DREAM compactibility
 ```